To demonstrate why security awareness training so often fails, it’s worth conducting a quick thought experiment.

 In the interests of balance, it’s worth pointing out two things.

 First: security awareness training is improving.
-Where security awareness training has historically taken the form of ticking a compliance-shaped box, increasingly, campaigns focus on awareness, behaviour and culture.
+Where security awareness training has historically taken the form of ticking a compliance-shaped box, increasingly, campaigns focus on awareness, behavior and culture.
 Increasingly, companies are implementing security awareness training to demonstrably reduce cyber risk.

 Second: when security awareness training works, it has the potential to nullify threats that technological defences cannot.
 Every time someone reports a malicious email, they save a great deal of heartache.
 Heeding security warnings, using VPNs, setting strong passphrases, challenging identities; combined, the actions of vigilant people save reputation, financial and emotional distress countless times over every single day.